wolfpackmars2/moneyguru/help/en/editing.rst

 |edition_three_way_split|

 Congratulations, you just made a 3 ways split transaction.
 This transaction correctly reflect reality where 40$ are out of your checking account, internet had a net cost of 20$ for you and you end up with 20 more dollars in your pocket.

+There are two special buttons under the split table, **Multi-currency balance** and **Assign imbalance**.
+We won't cover the first one here because it's covered in :doc:`currencies`.
+As for Assign imbalance, it's a handy shortcut for assigning all remaining imbalance amounts (amounts in splits that are assigned to no account) to the currently selected split.

+Let's use our previous split example again.
+Let's say that instead of changing the amount for Utilities to 20$, you instead added a new split for 20$ assigned to Cash.
+Now, you're stuck with a 4 way split with a 40$ Utilities and a 20$ unassigned split.
+Of course, you could manually subtract 20$ to the Utilities split, but that's sometimes tedious when you have complex numbers.

+All you have to do instead is to select the Utilities split and click Assign imbalance.
+Unassigned splits will then be "merged" with the selected split with a final amount of 20$.

 |edition_mass_edition_panel|